eight04/vpip/README.rst

 Compatibility
 --------------

 ``vpip`` is a cross-platform CLI.
-Please report any compatibility issues!
+Please report any compatibility issues.

 Documentation
 -------------